jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 Which improvements, when compared with plain hashmaps?

-* checking the values for strings, integers (including the special case of integers used as booleans) and reals.
+* checking  the values  for strings,  integers (including  the special case of  integers used  as booleans) and  reals (check  effective when creating an instance).

 What needs to be done to reach an ideal situation?

 * using accessors to get a property and to modify it,

+* checking the values for strings, integers, booleans and reals (check to be done when updating an instance).

 * encapsulation:  forbid  accesses  to properties  using  the  hashmap syntax, now only accessors are allowed,